John W. Rife

 John Winebrenner Rife (August 14, 1846 – April 17, 1908) was a Republican member of the U.S. House of Representatives from Pennsylvania.

-Biography
+Formative years

-John W. Rife was born in Middletown, Pennsylvania.
-He attended the common schools, and learned the trade of tanner.
+John W. Rife was born in Middletown, Pennsylvania on August 14, 1846.
+He attended the common schools, and subsequently learned the trade of tanner.

+Military service

 Rife enlisted July 15, 1864, as a private in Company D, One Hundred and Ninety-fourth Regiment, Pennsylvania Volunteer Infantry, and served until honorably discharged on November 6, 1864.

+Public service career

-He served as a member of the city council of Middletown in 1871, and as burgess of Middletown in 1877 and 1878.
+Rife served as a member of the city council of Middletown in 1871, and as burgess of Middletown in 1877 and 1878.
 He served as a member of the Pennsylvania State House of Representatives in 1885 and 1886.
 He served as president of the Middletown & Hummelstown Railroad Co.

 Rife was elected as a Republican to the Fifty-first and Fifty-second Congresses.
 He was not a candidate for renomination.

+Death and interment

-He died in Middletown, Pennsylvania.
-Interment in Middletown Cemetery.
+Rife died in Middletown on April 17, 1908, and was interred at the Middletown Cemetery.